UW-ISC/hrp-portal/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

 = 3.06 =
+* New: A mapping rules tutorial is available at: [Mapping File Metadata to WordPress Fields with Media Library Assistant](http://davidlingren.com/assets/MLA-Metadata-Mapping.pdf).
+* Fix: For the "MLA Insert Fixit" example plugin, an SQL injection security flaw has been corrected.
+* Fix: PDF Document metadata containing indirect objects for string or array values are now parsed correctly.
+* Fix: PDF Document metadata containing UTF-16BE (big-endian) string encodings are now parsed correctly.
+* Fix: For the Custom Fields and IPTC/EXIF settings tabs the "Read Only" table view is suppressed when there are no Read Only rules (a historical artifact) defined.
+* Fix: Redundant debug logging for MLA's MIME Type processing has been substantially reduced.
+* Fix: The "WordPress default title, slug and description mapping" Documentation section has been improved.
+* Fix: In the "The IPTC/EXIF rule elements" section of the Settings/Media Library Assistant Documentation tab, the "Option" element of taxonomy mapping rules is now documented.
 * Fix: For the Media/Assistant screen when Admin Columns Pro 6.0+ is active, the Conditional format button is suppressed because ACP does not yet support it.

 = 3.05 =